Starwood Hotels and Resorts

 Stock Symbol: HOT

-Starwood Hotels & Resorts Worldwide, Inc. is one of the leading hotel and leisure companies in the world with approximately 992 properties and 292,000 rooms in 100 countries.
+Starwood Hotels & Resorts Worldwide, Inc. is one of the leading hotel and leisure companies in the world with nearly 1,200 properties and almost 350,000 rooms in 100 countries.

 Starwood Hotels is a fully integrated owner, operator and franchisor of hotels and resorts with the following international brands: St. Regis, The Luxury Collection, W, Westin, Le Méridien, Sheraton, Four Points by Sheraton, Aloft, and Element.
 Starwood Hotels also owns Starwood Vacation Ownership, Inc., one of the premier developers and operators of high quality vacation interval ownership resorts.